Culture of Safety

 Sue is a minister of the Word who has a wide range of church experience.
 She is responsible for:

-- Code of Ethics training and advice about breaches of the Code of Ethics.
+- Advice about breaches of the Code of Ethics

 - Support of Reportable Conduct issues.